Buy the Award-Winning Book Here (over 800 copies sold, as of January 2025)!!!!!!!!

 - University of Illinois at Urbana Champaign (community health, Dr. Robyn Gobin)

-- University of Georgia (psychology; Dr. Isha Metzger)
+- Georgia State University (psychology; Dr. Isha Metzger)

 - University of Denver (psychology; Dr. Anne Deprince)

-- Oregon State University (psychology; Dr. Kathy Becker-Blease)
+- Oregon State University (psychology; Dr. Kathy Becker-Blease; Dr. Sarah Harsey)

 - University of Tulsa (psychology; Dr. Lisa Cromer)